Greek junta trials: Incarceration

 Stylianos Pattakos, even in jail, exhibited continued devotion to Papadopoulos.
-It is reported that he enjoyed hearing religious music supplied to him by a monk and in his prison memoirs he describes how he enjoyed tending a small garden and a little pond with 21 goldfish.
-The two things he mentions in his writings that he did not like was noise pollution at the jail, which he describes as "torture", and that the shape of the pond and faucet combination looked like a hammer and sickle.
+It is reported that he enjoyed listening to religious music supplied to him by a monk, and in his prison memoirs Pattakos describes how he enjoyed tending a small garden and a little pond with 21 goldfish.
+The two things he mentions in his writings that he did not like was the noise pollution at the jail, which he describes as "torture", and that the shape of the pond and faucet combination looked like a hammer and sickle.

 In another segment of his prison memoirs, Pattakos also mentions an incident involving General Odysseas Angelis (the Chief of the Armed Forces under much of the junta), and a jail guard.
 According to Pattakos the jail guard had his radio volume high and Angelis pleaded with the guard to lower it.
-The guard not only did not comply but raised the volume higher.
+The guard did not comply but raised the volume higher.
 Angelis then asked Pattakos to intervene on his behalf and ask the "noble jail guard" again.

 On 23 March 1987 Angelis committed suicide in his cell, at the age of 75.
 Pattakos was released from jail in September 1990 due to "irreparable damage to his health".

 Dertilis was the last remaining junta member in jail.
 He died 28 January 2013 at the age of 94.

 Stamatelopoulos was pardoned in April 1977.

 Legacy

-The successful prosecution of the junta and the heavy sentences imposed on the junta principals sent a message to potential conspirators within the army ranks that the era of immunity from constitutional transgressions by the military was irreversibly over.
+The successful prosecution of the junta and the heavy sentences imposed on the junta principals sent a message to potential conspirators within the army ranks that the era of immunity from constitutional transgressions by the military was over.

 The EAT/ESA torture trials were acknowledged by Amnesty International as the first trials internationally, since the Nuremberg Trials, to involve prosecution of torture.
 The EAT/ESA trials are also among the very few trials of torturers in human history and are referred to as the "Criminals' Trials" by Amnesty International.
-Because it is rare for a country to prosecute torturers, these trials have become the subject of scientific research and papers have been published based on their court proceedings.
+Because it is rare for a country to prosecute torturers, these trials have become the subject of study and papers have been published based on their court proceedings.

-In 1977, Amnesty International published a report about the first torturers' trial in Greece with the dual purpose of documenting the use of torture in a modern oppressive regime and using it as an example of prosecution of officials who torture, based on a conviction that the Greek experience can benefit the rest of the world.
+In 1977, Amnesty International published a report about the first torturers' trial in Greece with the dual purpose of documenting the use of torture in a modern oppressive regime and using it as an example of prosecution of officials who torture, believing that the Greek experience can benefit the rest of the world.

 The trials of the junta also served to demystify the myth of the competent, professional, incorruptible and ethical military strongman.
 According to the books The Politics of Human Rights: The Quest for Dignity and Transitional Justice: How Emerging Democracies Reckon With Former Regimes : Country Studies: